Asymptotic expansion of beta matrix models in the multi-cut regime: Application to (skew) orthogonal polynomials and integrable systems

 \section{Application to (skew) orthogonal polynomials and integrable systems}

-The $1$-hermitian matrix model (i.e. $\beta = 2$) is related to the Toda chain and orthogonal polynomials.
-Similarly, the $1$-symmetric (resp. quaternionic self-dual) matrix model corresponds to $\beta = 1$ (resp. $\beta = 4$), and is related to the Pfaff lattice and skew-orthogonal polynomials.
+The one-hermitian matrix model (\textit{i.e.} $\beta = 2$) is related to the Toda chain and orthogonal polynomials (see \textit{e.g.} \cite{Deift}).
+Similarly, the one-symmetric (resp. quaternionic self-dual) matrix model corresponds to $\beta = 1$ (resp. $\beta = 4$), and is related to the Pfaff lattice and skew-orthogonal polynomials \cite{Eskew,AMVTP,HAMVTP}.
 Therefore, our results establish the all-order asymptotics of certain solutions (those related to matrix integrals) of the Toda chain and the Pfaff lattice in the continuum limit, and the all-order asymptotics of (skew) orthogonal polynomials away from the bulk.
-We will illustrate for orthogonal polynomials with respect to an analytic weight defined on the whole real line.
+We illustrate it for orthogonal polynomials with respect to an analytic weight defined on the whole real line.
 It could be applied equally well to orthogonal polynomials with respect to an analytic weight on a finite union of segments of the real axis.
 We review with less details in \S~\ref{S444a} the definition of skew-orthogonal polynomials and the way to obtain them from Corollary~\ref{th:33}.

-The leading order asymptotic of orthogonal polynomials is well-known since the work of Deift et al. \cite{DKMcLVZ1,DKMcLVZ2,DKMcLVZ3}, using the asymptotic analysis of Riemann-Hilbert problem which was pioneered in \cite{DZ}.
-In principle, it is possible to push the Riemann-Hilbert analysis beyond leading order, but this approach being very cumbersome, it has not been performed yet to our knowledge.
+The leading order asymptotic of orthogonal polynomials is well-known since the work of Deift et al. \cite{DKMcLVZ1,DKMcLVZ2,DKMcLVZ3}, using the asymptotic analysis of Riemann--Hilbert problems which was pioneered in \cite{DZ}.
+In principle, it is possible to push the Riemann--Hilbert analysis beyond leading order, but this approach being very cumbersome, it has not been performed yet to our knowledge.
 Notwithstanding, the all-order expansion has a nice structure, and was heuristically derived by Eynard \cite{EHouches} based on the general works \cite{BDE,Ecv}.
 In this article, we provide a proof of those heuristics.